-Warren’s areas for improvement
+Warren’s Areas for Improvement

 Although Warren’s profile is full of positives, there are quite a few negatives to note, chief of which is his run blocking.
-The Pitt OT’s tape as a pass and run blocker is night and day.
+The Pitt OT’s tape as a pass blocker versus a run blocker is night and day.
 His understanding of angles leaves him out of place at times near the line of scrimmage and working at the second level.
 But more troubling is the Pitt OT’s overall disposition.

 He’s far from a mauler, seldom putting the opposition in the dirt.
 Building on his core and lower body strength will help, but it’s not just a power problem.
 Warren simply doesn’t have the “see target, destroy target” mentality.
 Although not necessary to keep his QB clean and creates holes on the ground, it’s an intangible trait that offensive line coaches covet.

-As a 6’6″ tackle, leverage will always be a concern against shorter EDGEs.
+As a 6’5″ tackle, leverage will be a concern against shorter EDGEs.
 However, Warren doesn’t help himself at times, getting too tall after the snap, exposing his chest for defenders to get their hands on.
 He’s prone to stopping his feet after contact, giving opponents a window to generate second-effort pressure.

 Technique-wise, Warren is usually clean but has some wasted motion.
 He often has false steps into his set and will miss some strikes wide, forcing a hand onto the opponent’s shoulder.
-His awareness and decision-making when facing multiple defenders also need some work, as the Pitt OT can be late to react and completely ignore obvious threats.
+His awareness and decision-making when facing multiple defenders also need some work, as the Pitt OT can be late to react and completely miss threats.

 Lastly, it’s not difficult to decipher whether the Panthers are running an RPO/run/play-action or pass based on Warren’s stance.
 Although that’s a true statement for many tackles, the Pitt OT stands distinctly taller than his teammates, presumably to kick step into his set quicker.

-Current draft projection for Pitt OT Carter Warren
+Current Draft Projection for Pitt OT Carter Warren

 Warren has Day 2 tools with Day 3 run-blocking technique and overall temperament.
 His short-area explosiveness, burst off the snap, and sheer frame will have teams diving deeper into his tape.
 But when they do, they will see a player who needs some work.